steveseguin/chromicast/readme.md

 It works enough to output a website (include VDO.Ninja streams) into an NDI Video output.
 It can do this headlessly.

-This Code is me tinkering around with ideas; it is unfinished.
+This code is me tinkering around with ideas; it is unfinished.
 Audio isn't yet supported.

-It is based on the chromicam repo I made earlier (https://github.com/steveseguin/chromicam ), but outputs to NDI instead of Virtualcam.
+It is based on the Chromicam repo I made earlier (https://github.com/steveseguin/chromicam ), but outputs to NDI instead of Virtualcam.

 This repo requires a couple dependencies